 23 Don Mattingly Way Evansville, Indiana 47711 (812) 435-8686

 Home to the Evansville Otters of the Independent Frontier League, Bosse Field opened in 1915 and was the first municipally owned sports facility in the United States.
 Only Boston's Fenway Park (1912) and Chicago's Wrigley Field (1914) are older than Evansville's Bosse Field.
 It is the site for the filming of "A League of Their Own" in 1992...

 5301 Nurrenbern Rd Evansville, Indiana 47712 (812) 435-5602

 The park is open 7AM-midnight, 365 days a year.
 Walk, run or bike through the woods on a three-mile paved trail.
 Primitive trails wind through the 170-acre park.
-Enjoy fishing, miniature golf, BMX and tennis.
+Enjoy fishing, BMX and tennis.
 Book a weekend at one of the rustic chalets, cabins, RV or tent camping.
-Burdette Park Pavilion and O'Day Discovery Lodge host groups from...
+Burdette Park Pavilion and O'Day Discovery Lodge host groups from 20 to 1,000...

 22 S.E.
 5th Street Evansville, Indiana 47708 (812) 464-2663

 Housed in an historic building on 5 th street Downtown, “cMoe” features three floors of permanent and traveling exhibits to inspire play based learning: Explore and learn in: Fantastic Plastic Live Well Quack Factory Speak Loud Work Smart ArtMaker Studio Kids World Traveling Exhibits Children under the age of 18 must be accompanied by an adult.

 R.R.
 1, Box 60D Gentryville, Indiana 47537 (812) 937-2802